NTT-DOCOMO-RD/kddcup2024-oag-challenge-pst-9th-solution-nttdocomolabz/README.md

-# KDDCUP 2024 OAG-Challenge PST 9th solution NTTDOCOMOLABZ
+# KDDCUP 2024 OAG-Challenge PST ~~9th~~ 8th solution NTTDOCOMOLABZ

 This repository is the team NTTDOCOMOLABZ's solution for [KDDCUP 2024 OAG-Challeng Task 3 PST](https://www.biendata.xyz/competition/pst_kdd_2024/).
-We achieved 9th place in the conpetition.
+We achieved 9th place in the conpetition. (and finally 8th place).
 Overview of our solution is shown as follows.

 ## Authors